 WE ARE OPEN to all referrals for intake assessments.
 Please call 215-752-1541 and follow the prompts to hear options for obtaining an Intake Assessment, which includes Open Access walk-in appointments, M-Th 8AM-3PM and Fridays 8AM-12PM.

 PMHC is conducting therapy sessions and medication visits on-site, though there are still limited options for clients to obtain treatment through telehealth.
 Clients and families should consult with their prescriber and/or therapist to determine the best course of treatment going forward.

 The Acute Partial Hospital program, the Transitional Outpatient Program (TOP) and all Outpatient Group therapy are being provided on-site, though sometimes with reduced participants, so as to adhere to the updated social distancing standards.

 The following outreach services will continue to operate through a combination of community-based, face-to-face and virtual/telehealth sessions and visits.

 The Assertive Community Treatment Team and the Forensic (FSP) Community Treatment Team continue to operate in the community.

 Our Cares Cupboard Food Pantry is open to all residents of Bucks County.

 Crisis services continue to be available 24/7 by calling Lenape Valley Crisis Center at 1-800-499-7455.

-As we have seen in the past year, new cases of the COVID-19 virus can often surge when we least expect it.
+As we have seen before, new cases of the COVID-19 virus can often surge, as we have seen with the new omicron variant.
 Please be assured that the health and safety of PMHC employees and clients remains our top priority and therefore, it may be necessary to modify our services, office hours, etc. Please continue to check back for updates.

 Thank you United Way for your generous PPE donations!!